Rope: Handling

-Many types of filaments in ropes are weakened by corrosive liquids, solvents, and high temperatures.
+Corrosive liquids, solvents, and high temperatures weaken many types of filaments in ropes.
 Such damage is particularly treacherous because it is often invisible to the eye.

-Shock loading should be avoided with general use ropes, as it can damage them.
+Shock loading should be avoided with general-use ropes, as it can damage them.
 All ropes should be used within a safe working load, which is much less than their breaking strength.

 A rope under tension – particularly if it has a great deal of elasticity – can be dangerous if parted.
 Care should be taken around lines under load.